maiamcc/contrasite/_posts/2024-05-02-programming-bkc-april24.markdown

 a) same-y-ness: e.g., back to back dances with the same start or progression, or with the same role allemanding; two dances next to each other with too similar a vibe; too many of a certain figure in half, etc.
 b) difficulty level: if the program as a whole is in fact too hard, if I have too many "reach" dances in a row, where I need to add alternates just in case.
   i. when picking alternate dances for a given slot in the program, I do my best to match the character of the plan A dance: stompy for stompy, smooth for smooth, etc. Often the easiest way to accomplish this is matching the main figure of the dance, so you'll see a lot of e.g. pairs of tough/easier petronella dances, or hey dances, etc. in my programs.
+c) presence of neighbor swings: I try not to call more than one dance per half without a neighbor swing, because IMO such a big part of contra is dancing with the other folks in your line

 My biggest question is, if I get a ton of beginners, can I get the crowd to where they need to be in time for a half hey in the third dance?
 I'm not actually _that_ worried about this, since half heys are actually quite manageable if taught well, but I should have a back-up plan in case I'm swamped with beginners.
 In a situation like that, I'd slow down my lesson to spend more time on swinging/ending in the right spot and set geography/progression, and skip teaching the chain in the lesson; I'd swap my first dance out for something even more glossary, without even a chain; and teach the chain from the floor in my second dance.
 My first thought for a mega simple first dance is Airpants, but I don't want to double up on A1 N b&s, so let's think further.
-A becket dance wouldn't be the worst here, and would in fact save people from having to cross over at the ends—so let's do {% include custom/dance_tooltip_link.html dance_title='Judah Jig' %}, a dead simple beginner becket dance.
+A becket dance wouldn't be the worst here, and would in fact save people from having to cross over at the ends—so let's do {% include custom/dance_tooltip_link.html dance_title='Midwest Folklore' %}, a dead simple beginner becket dance.
 For a second dance to teach the chain, I would use the un-altered {% include custom/dance_tooltip_link.html dance_title='Spring Beauty (orig.)' %}: this dance has the advantage of a promenade just before the chain, which primes the dancers for the courtesy turn.[^5]

 I expect Wrinkled Ribbon to be doable with careful teaching, regardless of whether the hall is at.
 The shadow interaction in Practice Petronella might be rough if the hall is struggling, so let's add an alternative for that—another petronella dance is the simplest substitution, something easier than Practice Petronella but more interesting than Tica Tica Timing.
 I like {% include custom/dance_tooltip_link.html dance_title='Maliza\'s Magical Mystery Motion' %} for this: pretty accessible but the progression is interesting and zippy.